jeremywrnr/booker/readme.md

 which is the argument that `kill` actually takes.
 I learned that zsh autocompletion has a large learning curve, despite the good amount of documentation out there on it.

+todo

+refactor autocompletion so that the title it is the min of the terminal width, and the max of the message lengths color link, and only match on title - path is good enough

 ```